 Essential oils like clove, cinnamon, and nutmeg are potent.
 One whiff will tell you that!
-These essential oils are considered hot oils, meaning they can be irritating to skin.
-Skin on the lips is even more sensitive.
+These essential oils are considered hot oils, meaning they can be irritating to the skin.
+The skin on the lips is even more sensitive.
 That means it is imperative to put gentle, nourishing essential oils in your DIY lip balm (or just leave out the essential oils altogether).
 Hot oils have no place in lip balms unless they are in EXTREMELY low dilutions and/or the lip balm is handcrafted by a professional.

-Safe, Nourishing Ingredients for DIY Lip Balm
+Safe, Nourishing Ingredients in Pumpkin Spice Lip Balm

 I decided to make my own recipe without essential oils.
 Natural spices of cinnamon, clove, and nutmeg are powerful enough to carry their own aroma and flavor.
 It would really be overkill to add the essential oils.

-For this recipe I am using one of my favorite nourishing oils: pumpkin seed oil!
+For this recipe, I am using one of my favorite nourishing oils: pumpkin seed oil!
 It’s rich in vitamins, antioxidants, and fatty acids.
 That means pumpkin seed oil is moisturizing, rejuvenating, and skin-healing.